sina22r/Cisco-IOS-Command-Reference/Volumes/Volume01-IOS-Fundamentals/README.md

 📄 **01_Basic_IOS_Commands.md**

-Covers the most commonly used Cisco IOS commands required for basic device configuration and navigation.
+Basic Cisco IOS commands used for navigation and device configuration.

 ---

 📄 **02_Verification_Commands.md**

-Focuses on commands used to verify configurations, monitor device status, and troubleshoot common issues.
+Commands used to verify configurations and monitor device status.

 ---

 📄 **03_Terminal_Commands.md**

-Introduces terminal-related commands that improve CLI usability and productivity.
+Commands that improve the CLI experience and terminal behavior.

 ---

 📄 **04_Labs.md**

-Contains practical hands-on labs that reinforce the concepts and commands introduced in this volume.
+Hands-on labs covering the topics introduced in this volume.

 ---

 📄 **05_CheatSheet.md**

-Provides a quick-reference guide with the most important commands covered in this volume.
+Quick reference containing the most frequently used commands.

 ---